 In this section, you specify who will receive funds from your checking account.
 Write the name of the person or organization that you wish to pay, also known as the payee.
 Only the payee is allowed to deposit the check, cash it, or endorse it to someone else.

 If you don't want to name a specific person or organization, it is possible to pay your check to the order of "Cash."
 However, this is risky because anybody can cash the check, not just your intended payee.

-Write the amount of your check in numerical format (using numbers, as opposed to writing out the amount with words) in the dollar box.
+Write the amount of your check in numerical format (for example, "1,250" instead of "one thousand two hundred fifty") in the dollar box.

 This box is sometimes called the "courtesy box" because it appears on the check as a courtesy or convenience.
 The number in this box is not used to determine the legal amount of your check.
 Instead, the official amount comes from the line below, preceding the word "DOLLARS."

 In theory, both amounts should match, but sometimes they don't.
 In those cases, the written words take precedence over the numbers in the dollar box.

 For security, it's best to write the numbers as far to the left as possible.
 This prevents somebody from altering the check and inserting another number before the number you entered.
 You should also clearly enter a decimal and any numbers after the decimal.
 Even if you're paying a round dollar amount, it's best to add the "00" after the decimal to be safe.

 Check Amount Written Out With Words

 On this line, write the amount of your check using words (as opposed to using numerals).
 For example, if you write a check for $10.50, you would write "Ten and 50/100" in this section.

 Note the fraction in the example above.
 Cents are written as fractions of a dollar, rather than as full cents.
 Since there are 100 cents in every dollar, you can just put the number of cents above the number 100.
 For more explanation and examples, read about putting dollars and cents into words.